viam-labs/ptz-pose-tracker/README.md

-# Module ptz-pose-tracker
+# Module ptz-tracker

 Provide a description of the purpose of the module and any relevant information.

-## Model viamlabs:ptz-pose-tracker:ptz-arm-pose-tracker
+## Model viamlabs:ptz-tracker:pose-tracker

 Provide a description of the model and any relevant information.